htcondor/htcondor/docs/version-history/development-release-series-89.rst

    to or running jobs on that instance. :ticket:`6789`

--  The *condor\_now* tool now supports vacating more than one job; the additional jobs’ resources will be coalesced into a single slot, on which the now-job will be run. :ticket:`6694`
+-  The *condor\_now* tool now supports vacating more than one job; the additional jobs' resources will be coalesced into a single slot, on which the now-job will be run. :ticket:`6694`
 -  In the Python bindings, the ``JobEventLog`` class now has a ``close`` method.
 It is also now its own iterable context manager (implements